w-yeehong/tp/docs/UserGuide.md

 ### 3.9 Lists the current rooms: `listRoom`

-Lists all the current available rooms.
+Lists all the rooms in the hotel.

 Format: `listRoom`